Springe direkt zu Inhalt

 The Borsch group and also the Botanical Garden / Botanical Museum (BGBM) continuously offer a variety of opportunities for research internships and final theses.
 These are supervised by

-Here will be a selection of some currently open topics that are part of our ongoing research projects - please contact us for further options.
+Here is a selection of some currently open topics that are part of our ongoing research projects - please contact us for further options.

 Member of the DCPS